Second Italo-Ethiopian War: Subsequent events and operations, 1936–1937

+The situation in Addis Ababa in the first months after its capture was difficult for the Italians.
+Communications were possible only via the long route from Somalia, while violence and disorder were widespread in the city.
+Marshal Graziani, initially with only 9,000 troops at his disposal, feared an attack by Ethiopian guerrillas, reported to be "all around Addis Ababa," and rumors circulated that thousands of Ethiopian guerrillas were preparing to strike.
+On 28 July, remnants of the Ethiopian army under the brothers Wondosson, Asfawossen and Aberra Kassa supported by the irregulars of Abebe Aregai and Mesfin Sileshi attacked Addis Ababa.
+The Ethiopians advanced into the centre of Addis Ababa where they unleashed panic, however the 30th Infantry Division "Sabauda" under General Italo Gariboldi and the 1st Eritrean Mixed Brigade under General Sebastiano Gallina eventually forced them to retreat on 30 July.

-After the end of the rainy season, an Italian column left Addis Ababa in September and occupied Gore a month later.
-The forces of Ras Imru were trapped between the Italians and the Sudan border and Imru surrendered on 19 December.
+After the end of the rainy season, an Italian column led by Carlo Geloso left Addis Ababa in September and occupied most of western Ethiopia a month later, including Gore and Nekemte.
+The forces of Ras Imru were trapped between the Italians and the Gojeb River and Imru surrendered on 19 December.
+That same day, Wondosson Kassa was captured and executed near Debre Zebit and on 21 December, Aberra Kassa and Asfawossen Kassa were executed in Fikke.
 Imru was flown to Italy and imprisoned on the Island of Ponza, while the rest of the Ethiopian prisoners taken in the war were dispersed in camps in East Africa and Italy.
-A second column went south-west to attack Ras Desta and the Dejasmatch Gabre Mariam who had assembled military forces in the Great Lakes district.
-The Ethiopians were defeated on 16 December and by January, the Italians had established a measure of control over the provinces of Jimma, Kafa and Arusi.
+A second column went south-west to attack the last remnants of the old Ethiopian army under Ras Desta Damtew who had assembled forces in the Great Lakes district.
+The Ethiopians were defeated on 16 December and by January, the Italians had established a measure of control over the provinces of Sidamo, Kaffa and Arsi.
 After another two months, the remaining Ethiopians were surrounded and fought on, rather than surrender.
-Mariam was killed.
-On 19 February 1937 the last battle of the war occurred when remnants of the Armies of Sidamo and Bale clashed with Italian forces at Gogetti, and were defeated.
+On 19 February 1937 the last battle occurred when remnants of the old Ethiopian army under Ras Desta clashed with Italian forces at Gogetti, and were defeated.
+An estimated 4,000 Ethiopians were reportedly killed in the engagement, 1,600 of whom—including Damtew—after being taken prisoner.